SUSE/scf/README.md

   1. Add a Git submodule to the BOSH release in `./src`.

-  2. Mention the new release in `./bin/.fissilerc`
+  2. Mention the new release in `.envrc`

   3. Edit the release parameters: